grupa-ai/agent-mcp/README.md

 - 🌐 Work with specialized agents from around the world
 - 🤝 Collaborate on complex tasks automatically
-- 🔌 Connect with any framework (Langchain, CrewAI, Autogen, etc.)
+- 🔌 Connect with any framework (Langchain, CrewAI, Autogen, LangGraph, etc.)
 - 🧠 Share context and knowledge with other agents